The-Crow-pleb/banano-waifu/README.md

 <p align="center">Features:</p>

 - Able to calculate your estimated earning from f@h using your PPD estimate
-- Able to calculate the current prices for banano
+- Able to calculate the current prices for banano and other cryptos!
-- Able to check how many blocks are in the network (WIP [Work in Progress])
+- Full integration with a Banano node, able to check for block count, block info, and others!
-- Open Sourced!
+- Full Open Sourced!
+- Made entirely with NodeJS.

 ---

 Got any ideas or found any bugs?
-Please, report at the [Support Server](https://discord.gg/NWAs6v4AdX) or directly to Tocka Waifu#0456 @ Discord
+Please, open an issue at this github or report directly to Tocka#0456 on Discord.